marknelsonengineer/DTMF_Decoder/README.md

   Note:  I compared the Debug and Release configurations of both of these techniques with Ghidra.
 I was pleasantly surprised to see that both completely disappear in the Release versions.
 In a Debug configuration, they have different implementations.

+- **Cleaning up Threads:**  Most of the subsystems have a `cleanupSomething` function.
+The threads also need `stopSomething` functions that trigger the threads to end (and wait until they actually do end).
+One dilemma I faced
+  is:  Should the `cleanup` function also stop the threads?
+I think the answer
+  is:  No.  I will have separate `cleanup` and `stop` functions.
+The reason is that the threads use each others' resources.
+I'm going to want to stop all of the threads, then cleanup their resources.

 ## Toolchain
 This project is the product of a tremendous amount of R&D and would not be possible without the following world-class tools: